-The birthplace of the East Coast’s Beat movement, the Village is home to hotels that embrace New York City’s history and vibrant arts scene.
-Here are the best hotels in the neighbourhood’s chicest area, the West Village.
+The birthplace of the East Coast’s Beat movement, Greenwich Village is full of hotels that embrace New York City’s history and vibrant arts scene.
+Here are the best hotels in the neighborhood’s trendiest area, the West Village.

 In the early 1900s, this 14-story landmarked building housed sailors docking in New York City’s ports.
 The Jane Hotel still maintains its quirky aesthetic today.
-Vintage-inspired lighting and brass hooks lend an authentic feel to the 50-square-foot (4.6-square-meter) rooms, but upgrade to a Captain’s Cabin for more space and an en-suite bathroom.
-Travelers can find more design inspiration in The Jane’s ballroom, outfitted with oriental rugs, a disco ball and more.
+Antique lighting and brass hooks lend an authentic feel to the 50-square-foot (five-square-meter) rooms, but upgrade to a Captain’s Cabin for more space and an en-suite bathroom.
+Travelers can find further design inspiration in The Jane’s ballroom, outfitted with Oriental rugs, a disco ball and more.

 The Walker Hotel’s facade is inspired by 1920s Georgian Revival design, but the experience provided by the hotel is timeless.
 Old-school amenities, including personalized wake-up calls, complimentary shoeshine service and newspaper delivery, are a specialty here.
 The Parlour cocktail lounge and curated Greenwich Village-themed library add to the Walker’s vintage feel.
 Tip: lean into the glamour by booking a room with a private furnished terrace.